Understand Your Patient Rights

 - A patient has the

-- A patient has the right to know what hospital rules and
+- The patient has the right to be free from restraints of

-- A patient has the right to expect
+- The patient has the right to have pain treated as

 - The patient has the